How to Bet on Total Goals: Over/Under Betting Explained

 So, as you can see, the bookies will always build in a profit margin for themselves, but that is not to say they always set the odds at the level that represents the actual likelihood of that event occurring… in other words, sometimes they screw up and that’s when betting on the overs/unders can be very profitable!

-Which leads us onto answering the crucial question: how can we make money by betting on over/under goals?
+Which leads us onto answering the crucial question: how can we try and land some winning bets on over/under goals?